 The walk calendar contains information about upcoming walks.
 All walks start promptly at the published start time, please arrive 15 minutes early.
 Where public transport is used the published time is the departure time of the bus, train or tram.

 Visitors are always welcome.
-You can come on two or three walks as a visitor to find out what a friendly bunch we are and try the different grades.
+You can come on two walks as a visitor to find out what a friendly bunch we are and try the different grades.
 Please start with a C or D walk and contact a walk coordinator.
 If you would like to keep walking with us, becoming a member is easy: see our membership page.

 Please help to stop the spread of the fungal disease, Phytophthora, which can be spread by bushwalkers.
 Phytophthera can kill native and introduced plants.
 Always disinfect your boots after walking in bushland or National Parks.

 Check the forecast on the 7 pm ABC radio or television news on the night prior to the walk.
 Walks are cancelled if: